Code-Institute-Submissions/Milestone-Project-108/README.md

 - CSS3

 ### Frameworks & Libraries
-- [Boostrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - was used as my main framwork for structuring the website.
+- [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - was used as my main framework for structuring the website.
 - [Google Fonts](https://fonts.google.com/) - used to select the text font to be used throughout the site.
 - [Font Awesome](https://fontawesome.com/icons?d=gallery) - for the icon graphics used on the contact-us page.
 - [Gitpod](https://www.gitpod.io/) - used as my IDE.